1929 Bahamas hurricane: Eastern U.S.

 In Alabama, the damage was generally minor but most pronounced to crops.
 Coastal damage amounted to $1,800 excluding crop losses.
 The winds caused some damage to roofs and blew down fences.
 Citrus unshiu branches bearing fruit were torn from trees.
 Pecans suffered the same fate, though their quality remained at market-grade.
 While most cotton in Alabama's southeastern counties had already been harvested, extensive damage was wrought to the remaining crops.

 Crops and property sustained considerable damage along the central and southern U.S. Atlantic coasts.
 The storm supplied a continuous stream of moisture and rainfall into the region from September 20 to October 1, causing rivers to flood their banks.
 The first part of this heavy rainfall event was attributed to a convergence zone that remained over the southeastern U.S. from September 23–28, repeatedly drawing moisture from the hurricane.
-Rains between September 30–October 1 was associated with the interaction of tropical moisture and an eastward-moving cold front over the Southeastern U.S. The maximum rainfall total during the entire event was 20.0 in in Glennville, Georgia.
+Rains between September 30 and October 1 was associated with the interaction of tropical moisture and an eastward-moving cold front over the Southeastern U.S. The maximum rainfall total during the entire event was 20.0 in in Glennville, Georgia.
 Flooding in Georgia occurred in two episodes, with one on September 25 and the other from October 1–2.
 Two people were killed in the state.
 Flooding was widespread in Georgia's Lower Coastal Plain.
 Crops, especially cotton and corn, suffered a heavy blow in this region.
 The floods blocked highways and washed out railroads.
 One train engineer was killed after his train fell into a washout along the Central of Georgia Railway between Almira and Davisboro.